whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/quality-characteristics.md

 <div class="note">

-Reputation and E-A-T of both the website and the authors of the MC is extremely important.
+Reputation and E‑A‑T of both the website and the authors of the MC is extremely important.

 </div>